-- Successfully complete NRES 594 (unless completed as an M.S. student). - Attend NRES Seminar.
-See http://nres.illinois.edu/seminars/upcoming for the schedule. - Appoint the Advisory Committee. - During this semester, students should begin drafting their research proposals, which are due at the end of the third semester.
+- Successfully complete NRES 594, including attending the NRES seminar throughout the semester to gain exposure to the research of interest to the NRES department.
+See http://nres.illinois.edu/calendar/seminar for the schedule.
+If NRES 594 was completed as an M.S. student, then enrollment in NRES 500 (for either 0 or 1 hour) is required. - Appoint the Advisory Committee. - During this semester, students should begin drafting their research proposals, which are due at the end of the third semester.